project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

 All that remains to be defined of our API is the ``Simulator`` object.
-The ``Simulator`` simply stores the hostname and simulation length provided and internally maintains lists of components and wires which have been added to the
+The ``Simulator`` simply stores the hostname and simulation length provided and maintains lists of components and wires which have been added to the
 simulation:

 .. literalinclude:: circuit_simulator.py